Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Choose the Right Equipment and Protect Sensitive Areas

 We work with a pressure washer with a high-gallon pump and a 12-volt low-pressure pump.
 Which unit runs depends on the surface and the job type.
-Before cleaning starts, plants get watered, runoff paths near any pool or water feature are assessed, and sensitive areas are noted.
+Before cleaning starts, plants are watered, runoff paths near any pool or water feature are assessed, and sensitive areas are noted.
 Setup decisions happen before water touches the surface.

 Clean the Surface Based on the Material